 getting to know new faces, catching up with the old ones, getting clear

 on the priorities of your team and what these mean for you.
-Avoid big
+Be careful not to get overwhelmed by big new projects in the early weeks back.

 On the home front, make sure you’re ready for the inevitable hiccups